kHarshit/kHarshit.github.io/_posts/2017-07-28-moneyball:-how-linear-regression-changed-baseball.md

 title: "Moneyball: How linear regression changed baseball"
 date: 2017-07-28
 categories: [Data Science, Machine Learning, R]
+excerpt: "How Oakland A's used linear regression in R to identify undervalued players and compete despite limited budget."
 ---

 > It's unbelievable how much you don't know about the game you've been playing all your life.